 Stay in your cabin and do not attend work.
 Rest, drink plenty of fluids and eat healthy food.
-Wear a face mask at all times.
+Wear a face mask other people.

-Stay in a separate cabin from other people.
 If this is not possible, wear a mask and keep a distance of at least 1m away.
 Keep the cabin wellventilated and if possible use a dedicated bathroom.